bitwarden/help/_articles/login-with-sso/deploy-key-connector.md

 #### Endpoints

-Key Connector will automatically populate endpoint values based on your installation configuration, however it's recommended that you confirm the following values in `key-connector.override.env` are accurate for your setup:
+Automated setup will populate endpoint values based on your installation configuration, however it's recommended that you confirm the following values in `key-connector.override.env` are accurate for your setup:

 ```
 keyConnectorSettings__webVaultUri=https://your.bitwarden.domain.com